tshauck/brrrr/README.md

   - [GitHub Releases](#github-releases)
 - [brrrr-lib](#brrrr-lib)

 ## brrrr

 The CLI exposes many of the related `brrrr` functionality through a command line interface. `brrrr-lib` is intended for use in other modules.

 ### Usage

-For a self-contained example script, see [examples.sh].
-But as a quick example, say you have a FASTA file and would like to convert it to json.
+As a quick example, say you have a FASTA file and would like to convert it to json.

 ```console
 $ echo ">1\nATCG\n>2\nTAGC\n" | brrrr fa2jsonl | jq